ShenaniganDApp/docs/docs/collaboration.md

 ### Developers 💻️

-Developers are the anchor of the whole operation.
-Without code, Shenanigan is just a hollow shell.
-Check out the [github](http://github.com/shenanigandapp) and fork our repositories.
-Each repository's README contains specific collaboration requirements.
+The anchor of this whole operation.
+Without any code, Shenanigan is just a hollow shell.
+First, head over to the [github](http://github.com/shenanigandapp) and fork.
+Each repository's README contains specific collaboration requirements, so follow the instructions.

-[_note_]()  We are still in heavy alpha development and lots is changing around Shenanigan.
+**[_note_]()**  We are still in heavy alpha development and lots is changing around Shenanigan.
 So, please ask around in the discord if you're interested.
 We can set up bounties and accommodate you personally for the time being.